marvin-hansen/bazel_rust_example/README.md

 Publishing the container image to a container registry, however, is disabled until the target registry is configured.
 Please run `make release` to see details which config to update.

-Note, Bazel does not have the concept or a crate, therefore all dependencies declared in Bazel work similar to workspace dependencies in Cargo as they can be used in any target within the entire Bazel project.

 ## Requirements

 * Cargo & Rust